-PSO4: Utilize ICT for learning and experimenting in pursuance of modern technology and concepts.
+PSO4: Utilize ICT for learning and experimenting to pursue modern technology and concepts.

-PSO5: Developing a variety of communication skills such as reading, listening, speaking, etc. helps to express ideas clearly and effectively.
+PSO5: Developing various communication skills, such as reading, listening, speaking, etc., helps to express ideas clearly and effectively.

 PSO6: Conceive the concepts and research approaches to pursue higher studies/attain a higher career in industry, medicine and other relevant fields of biotechnology both locally and nationally and develop their scientific tempo.